The Equality of Men and Women

 In the Old Covenant the king controlled his subjects.
 Under the New Covenant the King gives all of us equal status with Him: “You are all sons (and daughters) of God through (your) faith.”
 (Galatians 3:26)

-Once again this is not a question of rule or dominance, but a statement of leadership direction.
+Once again this is not a question of rule or dominance, but a statement of leadership direction and relationship.
 A husband and wife should function as a team.
 That requires commitment and restraint from both parties.
 That means that a wife will not submit herself to the leadership and guidance of a pastor or fellowship group leader, rather than her husband.

 31. The biggest mistake that people make is separating and excluding verse 21 from verse 22 and the rest of this section.